Massive IoT Access With NOMA in 5G Networks and Beyond Using Online Competitiveness and Learning: Competitive Algorithms

 \subsection{Running Time Complexity}

 Here, we analyze the worst-case time complexities of the different algorithms.
 We summarize the results in table~\ref{tab:time}.
 The complexity of \textsc{bms} is clearly $\mathscr{O}(nf(m))$ where $\mathscr{O}(f(m))$ is the complexity of $\textsc{bm}_j$ which is equal to $\mathscr{O}(m)$ for sorted channel gains $\mathbf{g}_j$ or $\mathscr{O}(m\lg m)$ otherwise.
 Similar analysis can be done to obtain $\mathscr{O}(nf(m))$ complexity for \textsc{ath}.
-As for \textsc{zz}, the generation of all pairs is done in $\mathscr{O}(m^2)$.
+As for \textsc{zz}\footnote{As discussed previously, \textsc{zz} is proposed only for user pairing, i.e., $M=2$.}, the generation of all pairs is done in $\mathscr{O}(m^2)$.
 To construct the graph, one has to iterate the slots and this gives a complexity of $\mathscr{O}(nm^2)$.
-Once the graph is constructed, finding a maximal independent set using the classical greedy approach requires $\mathscr{O}(m^4)$ complexity since the constructed graph has $\mathscr{O}(m^2)$ nodes.
+Once the graph is constructed, finding a maximal independent set using the classical greedy approach requires $\mathscr{O}(m^4)$ complexity since the graph has $\mathscr{O}(m^2)$ nodes.
+The complexity of the optimal algorithm, denoted \textsc{opt}, obtained by solving~\eqref{pb:1} using off-the-shelf solvers is exponential the worst-case case~\cite{8918301}.